 What to do in the event of an unsatisfactory verdict.

-A good sparkie will be able to demonstrate why a C1 or C2 result has been given without using confusing jargon.
-Many ‘dangerous’ conditions will be visibly obvious to the client such as signs of overheating, exposed live parts, missing/broken casing, water ingress, undersized wiring etc. Where it is not obviously visible to the client, such as a bad test reading, you should receive a full explanation of what the issue is, the likely cause and the remedial action required.
+A good sparky will be able to demonstrate why a C1 or C2 result has been given without using confusing jargon.
+Many ‘dangerous’ conditions will be visibly obvious to the client such as signs of overheating, exposed live parts, missing/broken casing, water ingress etc. Where it is not obviously visible to the client, such as a bad test reading, you should receive a full explanation of what the issue is, the likely cause and the remedial action required.
 You should also receive an estimate for repair and, unless you’ve signed an agreement stating otherwise, you are free to shop around and use someone else to perform any remedial work as needed.
-If you doubt the result, seek a second opinion or speak with the competent person scheme operator your sparkie is registered with (NICEIC, ECA, Elecsa, NAPIT, Stroma etc.)
+If you doubt the result, seek a second opinion or speak with the competent person scheme operator your inspector is registered with (NICEIC, ECA, Elecsa, NAPIT, Stroma etc.)

 Why 'unsatisfactory' may itself be unsatisfactory...

 I've seen examples of incorrect coding on many reports which indicates the inspector has made a mistake or is hoping to make money on remedials.
-An important factor to bear in mind is that an existing installation does not have to be brought up to the latest standard demanded by BS7671 so long as it is in good condition, is of satisfactory operation and complied with the standards of its time.
+An important factor to bear in mind is that an existing installation does not have to be brought up to the latest standard of BS7671 so long as it is in good condition, is of satisfactory operation and complied with the standards of its time.

 You don't have to take my word for it though, Electrical Safety First makes the same point in its Best Practice Guide which you can download from here (pages 15, 16 and 17).
-If you believe you've been unfairly issued with an unsatisfactory report or have been sold unnecessary remedial work, then you should question it directly with the contractor, and if that fails, with their competent persons scheme.
+If you believe you've been unfairly issued with an unsatisfactory report or have been sold unnecessary remedial work, then you should question it directly with the contractor and, if that fails, with their competent persons scheme.